ravindu644/Android-Kernel-Tutorials/devcontainers/readme.md

 Have GitHub Codespaces extension installed (extension ID: `github.codespaces`) and signed in to user with access to your codespace.

-- To switch from VSCode Web to desktop app:
+- To switch from VSCode web to desktop app:
   1. Open menu at top left
   2. Click "Open in VS Code Desktop" button, then VSCode should launch soon
   3. Wait for it to connect